cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 cfy init
 {%endhighlight%}

-This will create a folder named `.cloudify` to save the current context for the Cloudify CLI, but you shouldn't care about that for now.
+This will create a folder in the current directory named `.cloudify`.
+(Cloudify will store the current context for the Cloudify CLI, but you shouldn't care about that for now.)

 # Step 2: Prepare the Bootstrap Configuration

-Bootstrapping a Cloudify Manager is done by using [Manager Blueprints](reference-terminology.html#manager-blueprints) - these are standard Cloudify blueprints which have been constructed to bring up a Manager and its topology on various providers.
+Bootstrapping a Cloudify Manager uses [Manager Blueprints](reference-terminology.html#manager-blueprints).
+These are standard Cloudify blueprints that have been constructed to bring up a Manager on various providers.

 First, clone the [Cloudify-Manager-Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) repository from Github, or copy your desired blueprint folder from there.